Walk Like An Egyptian In London – Bring Cairo To The Capital

 London is incredibly multicultural and packed with cool corners and curious cross-cultural things to do.

 Take it from this Egyptian: it is possible and is well worth seeking out a taste of Egypt in London.
 So even if the closest you’ve come to a pyramid is an artfully arranged pile of Ferrero Rocher, you can still evoke the tastes, sounds and smells of the Nile, while remaining resolutely close to the Thames.

 Walk Like An Egyptian

-Almost all authentic efforts to get a taste of Egyptian London, literally and metaphorically, should start with a mooch around Edgware Road or Little Cairo as it is know.
+Almost all authentic efforts to get a taste of Egyptian London, literally and metaphorically, should start with a mooch around Edgware Road or Little Cairo as it is known.